 HOME / NEWS

-market of EXTERNALITIES --- an installation for the Joint Research Centre and the Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci
+Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci in collaboration with the Joint Research Centre

 What a wonderful dining table?
 Ninety by three hundred centimeters, candles, ten well designed dining chairs – how nice is that?
 What a perfect symbol for a civilized community?